Not My Job: We Quiz Lena Headey On Games Worse Than 'Game Of Thrones'

 KURTIS: I don't want on her bad side.

 SAGAL: Hedge your bets with this woman.
 Lena Headey stars in "Pride And Prejudice And Zombies," based on the original draft of the Austen novel.
-It's in theaters now, and you can see her in the new season of HBO's "Game Of Thrones."
-That premieres in April.
-I am lining up in front of my television now.
+And you can see her in the new season of HBO's "Game Of Thrones."
 Lena Headey, thank you so much for joining us.

 HEADEY: Thank you, guys.